selfdual-brain/phouka/readme.md

 use the same finalizer setup: fault tolerance set to 0.30, and acknowledgement level set to 3.
 Validators will use "naive casper" blocks production strategy.

 The simulation will stop after processing 1 million events.
-This will take some 3 minutes on an average laptop.
+This should take about 90 seconds on an average laptop.
 You will see a counter of processed events showing up on system console.
 Upon stopping, the following things will happen:

 - complete simulation stats will be printed on System.out